Clap your hands, stomp your feet, here comes Giuda…

 Specifically the early 70′s pre-punk, glitter days when music was all about monstrous riffs, bousterous attitudes, high energy experimentation and fun.
 Giuda take that same glammy, proto-punk foundation and fuse it with the grimy, tattered muck of bands like Third World War, Eddie And The Hot Rods and Cock Sparrer to create a timeless arsenal of glam injected, pub rock classics.

 The story of Giuda begins in 2007 and is inextricably connected with that of Rome’s punk rock integralists Taxi.
 When Taxi’s career was cut short by the tragic passing of their drummer, singer Tenda and lead guitarist Lorenzo regrouped as Giuda.
 The current lineup is rounded out by guitarist Michele adding a second layer of boogie sparks to the mix, while bassist Danilo (himself from an early incarnation of Taxi) and drummer Daniele constitute the groovy yet solid rhythm bedrock without which no good r’n’r could ever be created.

 Self-confessed Giuda fan Phil King (Lush, Jesus And Mary Chain) wrote: “their performance transported me back to the heady days of watching punk groups play in the back rooms of dodgy London pubs in 1977″.
 Robin Wills agrees: “This is the most fun I have enjoyed watching a live band since The Fleshtones in their prime.
 This is no single minded retro trip, but pure energy, loud, tight and concise.”

-They returned in 2013 with their second album ‘Let’s Do It Again’ which featured the singles ‘Wild Tiger Woman’, ‘Yellow Dash’ & ‘Teenage Rebel’
+They returned to Damaged Goods in 2013 with their second album ‘Let’s Do It Again’ which featured the singles ‘Wild Tiger Woman’, ‘Yellow Dash’ & ‘Teenage Rebel’